kwame-Owusu/FlashCard/README.md

 # FlashCard

-a flash card created using a combination of tkinter and customtkinter. using the flash card technique one can learn certain words of a language that they are not quite good at remembering. for in this case it is just to brush up on my Italian, although i can still speak it fluently 😂
+a flash card gui app created using a combination of tkinter and customtkinter. using the flash card technique one can learn certain words (not only limited to languages) of a language that they are not quite good at remembering. in this case it is just to brush up on my Italian, although i can still speak it fluently 😂

 ![image](https://github.com/kwame-Owusu/FlashCard/assets/98961379/70a18267-18b5-4231-bf7a-e73abd65e9c4)